Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a statement on June 14, Southwest Airlines said: "Nothing is more important to Southwest than safety.
 Through our Safety Management System, the incident was appropriately addressed and we are committed to continuous improvement."

 Earlier, US federal officials said on June 14 that they were investigating another incident involving Southwest Airlines involving a Boeing 737 Max 8.
-The incident occurred when the plane on its way from Phoenix to Oakland (USA) on May 25 experienced a rare somersault, believed to be due to a problem with a faulty backup power source.
+The incident occurred when the plane on its way from Phoenix to Oakland (USA) on May 25 experienced a rare somersault, believed to be due to a malfunction in the backup power source.

-The FAA said the plane experienced a “Dutch roll,” a combination of pitching, tail sliding, and side-to-side swaying that rarely occurs during flight.
-The Southwest Airlines plane experienced the problem at an altitude of 35,000 feet.
+The FAA said the plane experienced a “Dutch roll,” a combination of pitching, tail sliding, and side-to-side swaying that rarely occurs in flight.
+The Southwest Airlines plane experienced the problem at an altitude of more than 35,000 feet.

 Close-up of plane collision during air show, pilot killed